 According to the ANSI guide, the IEEE standard specifies the current transformer grounding practices.
-The grounding of the current transformer is very important in the perspective of safety and the correct operation of the protective relays.
-As per the grounding standard of the current transformer, the current transformer secondary circuit should be connected to the station ground at only one point.
+The grounding of the current transformer is critical from the perspective of safety and the correct operation of the protective relays.
+As per the grounding standard of the current transformer, the current transformer’s secondary circuit should be connected to the station ground at only one point.
 This holds true irrespective of the number of current transformer secondary winding connected to the circuit.

 According to IEEE C57,13.3-2014-IEEE Guidelines for grounding of instrument transformer

 - The secondary of the current and potential transformer must be grounded

 - The secondary of the CTs must be grounded at a single point.

 How the CT Grounding at Multiple Points Create Problem?

 If the current transformers are grounded at multiple ground points, the normal current does not create any problems.
 However, during a fault condition, the magnitude of potential rise at the different ground points of the current transformer will be different.
 The rise in ground potential may not accurately represent the primary current, and the relay may trip even if there is no fault in the protection zone.
 Tripping a differential relay due to a fault external to the zone of protection is one of the more popular nuisance trips.

 If each current transformer is grounded separately during fault conditions, the potential rise for CT1 and CT2 secondary may be different, and the relay may get tripped with this even if there is no fault in the protection zone.
 To avoid this problem, the recommended grounding method is to install a single ground point at one point, either at the switchboard or at the relay panel.